Ballistic SNS sandwich as a Josephson junction: Bound Andreev and continuum states

 The boundary conditions are satisfied at the Bohr--Sommerfeld condition,

 which determines the energies of the Andreev states.
 Here $\theta_0=\theta_+-\theta_-$ and $s$ is an arbitrary integer.
 The notation $s$ for integers will appear further also in other expressions, although its value would be chosen differently.
+The two signs before $\theta_0$ correspond to positive and negative signs of the 1D wave numbers in the Andreev states.
+Further we shall call the phase difference $\theta_0$ across the normal layer the bound-state phase, because it shifts the bound states with respect to the gap.